FilipeMCruz/sensae-console/docs/api/README.md

 }
 ```

-This is the resource used to index a new or edited data transformation to the database and cache.
+This is the resource used to index a new or edited data transformation to the database and the slave cache.

 ### Consult all Data Transformations